On vector-valued Poincar\'e series of weight 2: Introduction

 The contents of this work are organized as follows: Section \ref{pre} is devoted to introducing conventions; in section \ref{geo} we recall how the dimension of the space of cusp forms of weight 2 can be determined by means of the Riemann-Roch theorem on a suitable vector bundle; in section \ref{theo}, Poincar\' e series are constructed by means of a limiting procedure in the Hilbert space of measurable automorphic forms, and moreover, it is shown how, with the aid of the Petersson inner product, a complete family can be determined; in section \ref{genus 0} it is shown how a basis for the space of cusp forms can be prescribed in the genus zero case.
-In section \ref{char} it is shown how, in the concrete case of the representation $\Ad\rho$ for $\rho$ irreducible, Shimura's isomorphism manifests as the differential of the map from a moduli space of stable parabolic bundles with fixed weights to the character variety of unitary representations of a Fuchsian group.

-I am deeply grateful to Leon Takhtajan for introducing me into the subject, taking part in multiple discussions, and making many useful remarks during the creation of the present work.
-I will also like to thank Irwin Kra, Alberto Verjovsky and Scott Wolpert for providing important suggestions, and the Max Planck Institute for Mathematics in Bonn, where the present manuscript was put in final form, for its generosity.